astropy/astropy/docs/cosmology/io.rst

     ...     return Cosmology.from_format(mapping, **kwargs)

-The next step is a function to write a `~astropy.cosmology.Cosmology` to JSON.
+The next step is a function to write a |Cosmology| to JSON.
 This function requires the cosmology object and a file object/path.
 We also require the boolean flag "overwrite" to set behavior for existing files.
+Note that
-Note that `~astropy.units.Quantity` is not natively compatible with JSON.
-In both the ``write`` and ``read`` methods we have to create custom parsers.
+|Quantity| is not natively compatible with JSON.
+In both the ``write`` and
+``read`` methods we have to create custom parsers.

 .. code-block:: python
     :emphasize-lines: 2,19